ruby-syntax-tree/syntax_tree/README.md

 ## Code of Conduct

-Everyone interacting in the Template project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kddeisz/ripper-parse_tree/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the syntax_tree project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kddnewton/syntax_tree/blob/main/CODE_OF_CONDUCT.md).